Frequently Asked Questions

 Advertising & Publishing

-If you have free slots on your unit, and outbids exist, it means those bids do not meet the unit minimum or are out of funds (the respective user's balance is insufficient to cover the daily bid load).
+If you have free slots on your ad unit, and outbids exist, it means those bids do not meet the unit minimum or are out of funds (the respective user's balance is insufficient to cover the daily bid load).
+Otherwise, outbids will become live when free slots are available.

 What happens to my live bids if my account gets out of funds?